-- Selecting appropriate research designs and methodologies
+- Common research designs and methodologies

-- Designing and conducting observational research
+- Designing and conducting quantitative research

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.